web-auth/doc/prerequisites/user-entity.md

 3. **Create a new user entity** (during registration)

 {% hint style="success" %}
-Whatever database you use (MySQL, PostgreSQL, MongoDB…), it is not necessary to create foreign key relationships between your users and the Credential Sources.
-The `userHandle` in the Credential Source links to the user ID.
+Whatever database you use (MySQL, PostgreSQL, MongoDB…), it is not necessary to create foreign key relationships between your users and the Credential Records.
+The `userHandle` in the Credential Record links to the user ID.
 {% endhint %}

 ### Repository Example